wilkinsona/spring-boot-development-eclipse-plugin/README.md

  - Reports an error if an unproxied `@Bean` method is called directly
  - Warns when a `@Bean` method is declared on a non-`@Configuration` class
  - Warns when a non-`@Configuration` class extends a class with `@Bean` methods
+ - Reports an error when a `@Configuration` class that disables bean method proxying extends a `@Configuration` class that uses bean method proxying

 ### Building